 Ethical Principles and Publication Policy

 The publication policy of PedPer aims to improve and disseminate information objectively and respectfully.
-Constituting of the main content of PedPer, double blind reviewed studies are the ones that support and materialize the scientific method.
-It is expected that all the parties (editors, reviewers, authors, publishers and readers) taking parts or playing roles in the processes of producing a peer-reviewed product may also contribute to these processes to proceed in the right tracks.
+Constituting the main content of PedPer, double-blind-reviewed studies are the ones that support and materialize the scientific method.
+It is expected that all parties (editors, reviewers, authors, publishers, and readers) taking part or playing roles in the processes of producing a peer-reviewed product may also contribute to these processes to proceed in the right direction.
 Aiming to arrive at this end, it is of utmost importance for scientific studies to follow ethical principles, rules, regulations and considerations.
 PedPer accepts the following ethical principles based on the guide and policies made by Committee on Publication Ethics (COPE).
 It is expected from all stakeholders of PedPer to adopt, embrace and follow the ethical principles below.

 Ethical Responsibilities of Authors

-• Author(s) must ensure the accuracy and truthfulness of the data used in the study; keeping records of research processes and procedures neatly; and providing the relevant raw data and/or information, in case it is required by the editorial and scientific boards.
+• The author(s) must ensure the accuracy and truthfulness of the data used in the study by keeping records of research processes and procedures neatly and providing the relevant raw data and/or information, in case it is required by the editorial and scientific boards.

 • Authors need to ensure that their manuscript has not been published elsewhere or has not been accepted for publication in any other peer-reviewed journal.